What if I cannot pay my tax bill?

-First, make sure you understand why you owe tax and that you are satisfied the amount you are told is owed is in fact correct.
-If you are not sure whether the amount is correct then you should ask for a detailed explanation.
+If you are having a problem paying your tax bill, you should first make sure you understand why you owe tax and that you are satisfied the amount you are told is owed is in fact correct.
+If you are not sure whether the amount is correct, then you should ask for a detailed explanation.
 If you think the amount owed is incorrect, you may have certain grounds to dispute or appeal the debt.
 If you owe penalties as part of the debt, you may be able to appeal these penalties if you have grounds to do so, for example if you have a reasonable excuse.

 If you need to take any action, you should do so before you enter into any arrangement to pay the amount demanded.
 HMRC should agree to postpone collection of any sums in dispute while any disputes or appeals are being dealt with.
-However, if any part of the debt is not in dispute you will be expected to make arrangements to settle this.
+However, if any part of the debt is not in dispute you will be expected to make arrangements to pay this part.

-If you are employed or receive a pension and have tax deducted under Pay As You Earn (PAYE), you can still owe tax in some situations – particularly if you have more than one source of income.
-You should check our page for employees on What happens if I do not pay enough tax?.
-This page explains the main circumstances which may give rise to tax being owed by employees and what to do if you cannot pay the tax due.
+If you are employed or receive a pension and have tax deducted under pay as you earn (PAYE), you can still owe tax in some situations – particularly if you have more than one source of income.
+You should check our page on PAYE underpayments.
+This page explains the main circumstances which may give rise to tax being owed by employees or pensioners and what to do if you cannot pay the tax due.

-If you cannot afford to pay your Self Assessment tax bill, contact HM Revenue & Customs (HMRC) as soon as possible and ideally before the tax becomes due.
-It might be possible to agree a Time to Pay arrangement, so that you can spread the total amount due over an agreed period of time, during which you make regular instalment payments to get yourself back up to date.
+If you cannot afford to pay your self assessment tax bill, contact HMRC as soon as possible and ideally before the tax becomes due.
+It might be possible to agree a time to pay arrangement (see below), so that you can spread the total amount due over an agreed period of time, during which you make regular instalment payments to get yourself back up to date.

-This can be done by discussion with HMRC or by using an online service, depending on the size of the debt and the amount of time it has been outstanding for.
+This can be done by discussion with HMRC or by using an online service (see below), depending on the size of the debt and the amount of time it has been outstanding for.
 If you are able to use the online service, you will not need to have direct contact with HMRC at this time.

 Bear in mind that HMRC are required to collect the debt from you as quickly as is reasonably possible and that any tax paid late will attract interest.
 An instalment option may cost more in the long run.

-If you cannot pay your Self Assessment tax bill you may be able to use HMRC’s automated online service to arrange an instalment plan to settle the amount due.
+If you cannot pay your tax bill you may be able to use one of HMRC’s online tools to arrange an instalment plan to settle the amount due.

 Other options

-If you cannot use the online service (for example, you need longer than 12 months to pay the amount due), you should contact HMRC on the Self Assessment Payment Helpline on 0300 200 3822 to discuss a possible Time to Pay arrangement.
+If you cannot use the online tools (for example, you need longer than 12 months to pay the amount due), you should contact HMRC on the payment helpline for the relevant tax to discuss a possible time to pay arrangement.

 You should be able to negotiate payment of your tax bill over a 6 to 12-month period with the appropriate helpline, provided that you can satisfy them that you cannot afford to pay the whole amount now and that you will be able to afford to pay in instalments.
 A longer instalment period can sometimes be negotiated, but any instalment arrangement is entirely at HMRC’s discretion.